Parcelli/Bioinformatics-upskill/error-resolutions.md

 - Finally, select the scopes you want to grant the corresponding access to the generated access token.
 - Finally click Generate Token

-* Step Two : Change repository URL
+#### Step Two : Change repository URL
 ```
 git remote set-url origin https://<githubtoken>@github.com/<username>/<repositoryname>.git
 ```
 Replace :
-- <githubtoken> with the personal access token you have copied in the previous step
+- (githubtoken) with the personal access token you have copied in the previous step
-- <username> with your GitHub username
+- (username) with your GitHub username
-- <repositoryname> with the name of your GitHub repository
+- (repositoryname) with the name of your GitHub repository

-* Test that it works
+#### Step Three : Test that it works
 Try to push changes from local to remote

 ```